-- Actividation

 I verify that the content of this course outline is current.

-NOV 30 100

-Authoring Instructor Date

-I verify that this course outline has been reviewed.
-Dec 1 /06

-Program Head/Chief Instructor Date

-T IS A LAND TO THE TOTAL TO

-I verify that this course outline complies with BCIT policy.
-Dec.
-4106
+Authoring Instructor I verify that this course1outline has been reviewed. am Head/Chief/Instructor I verify that this course outline complies with BCIT policy.
+Sumber 7 an/Associate Dean

-Dean/Associate Dean Date